adilife/AntSocks/README.md

-AntSocks.
+AntSocks(for study only)

   A simple sockes5 proxy.
 Include a server and a client.
 The Client is the local proxy server for browsers or apps.
 The server is the outer-world's gate deploy on anywhere.
   The network traffic beteen server and client is encrypted by AES.
 The secret key is pre-defined in .conf file(See in .conf file issues).
-The secret iv is random generated in every client-server handshake.
-So it could be more difficult to be cracked(Or be monitored :-)).
+The secret iv is random generated in every client-server handshake. .
-  You can download AntSockes.tar.gz simplely.

-By Ozward Wang <adilife@163.com>

 ------------------------------
 Package needed: